 "These are my favourites too," Jack told me.
 I reached out and stroked one of the blooms lightly, feeling the velvety texture and breathing in the delicate scent that my touch had released.

 "They're..."
 I struggled to find a word good enough to describe these radiant flowers.

 "It's a shame I can't grow more of them, but they don't sell.
 I only keep them here because I couldn't stand to get rid of them.
 People prefer the more traditional colours, like red and white."

 "You sell them?"

 "At a little market.
-Not here, obviously, but in a market in a little town a few miles away.
+Not here, obviously, but in a town a few miles away.
 That's what I keep them for.
 I prefer the rest of the garden though.
 It's much more natural."

-"So how come you have this place anyway?"
+"So how come you have this place?"
 I asked, turning towards him again.

 "Seven years ago, when I was nine and my little brothers were three.
-I didn't really understand what was going on, but I had to pretend that it was all okay for them."
+She killed herself.
+I didn't really understand what was going on, but I had to pretend that it was all okay."

 "That must have been so hard for you."
 He shrugged.

 "I know how that feels," I murmured.
 He smiled at me, then sat down in the shade of the ash tree and patted the ground next to him.
 I rolled my eyes and sat next to him.